 There can be no expectation of privacy or assurance of confidentiality for any messages or for any use or pattern of usage of the Library's Internet, phones, or any other property.
-Work related social media and work email accounts are Freedom of Information Act requestable and work related content must be retained.
+Work related and personal social media, work and personal email accounts, and work and personal text messages may be Freedom of Information Act requestable and work related content must be retained in compliance with the Local Records Act.